lucyinthesky2111/milestone-project-one/TESTING.md

     <h2 align="center"><img src="assets/readme-images/carousel-bio.png"></h2>

  ### Could Have
-  * Due to time constraitnts, none of the features relating to the 'could have' user goals have been implemented.
+  * Due to time constraints, none of the features relating to the 'could have' user goals have been implemented.

 # Testing User Expectations and Requirements
 All user expectations and requirements have been satisified (evidenced by looking at the deployed site as a whole).